amirongit/notecode/django_rest_framework/api_guid/parsers.md

 ## Setting the parsers

-- setting global parsers
-- setting view parsers
+- setting global and view specific parsers